Sephardi Hebrew: History

 In brief, Sephardi Hebrew appears to be a descendant of the Palestinian tradition, partially adapted to accommodate the Tiberian notation and further influenced by the pronunciation of Judeo-Arabic dialects and Judaeo-Spanish (Ladino).

-The origins of the different Hebrew reading traditions reflect older differences between the pronunciations of Hebrew and Middle Aramaic current in different parts of the Fertile Crescent: Judea, the Galilee, Greater Syria, Upper Mesopotamia, and Lower Mesopotamia ("Babylonia").
+The origins of the different Hebrew reading traditions reflect older differences between the pronunciations of Hebrew and Middle Aramaic current in different parts of the Fertile Crescent: Judea, the Galilee, Greater Syria, Upper Mesopotamia, and Lower Mesopotamia ("Babylonia"), and this is represented by the Palestinian vocalization and the Palestino-Tiberian vocalization systems.
 In the time of the Masoretes (8th-10th centuries), there were three distinct notations for denoting vowels and other details of pronunciation in biblical and liturgical texts.
 One was the Babylonian; another was the Palestinian; still another was Tiberian Hebrew, which eventually superseded the other two and is still in use today.
 By the time of Saadia Gaon and Jacob Qirqisani, Palestinian Hebrew had come to be regarded as standard, even in Babylonia.
-That development roughly coincided with the popularisation of the Tiberian notation.
+That development roughly coincided with the popularization of the Tiberian notation.

-The Sephardi traditions are ultimately related to the medieval Palestinian pronunciation tradition which is represented by the Palestinian vocalization and the Palestino-Tiberian vocalization systems. [...]
-The Palestinian pronunciation was transferred to Europe, North Africa and most of the Middle Eastern communities.
-In Iraq and Iran it replaced the Babylonian pronunciation, which was used in these regions during the Middle Ages.
-It is possible that it was disseminated in the Middle East by Sephardi teachers who settled in the East after the expulsions from Spain and Portugal in the 15th century.
-According to Morag (1963, 288–289; 2003) there is evidence that the Babylonian pronunciation was in use in Spain in the early Middle Ages, brought there, it seems, by teachers from Babylonia.
+The Palestinian pronunciation also reached the Jewish communities in Europe, North Africa and most of the Middle East, and in Iran and Iraq, it replaced the Babylonian pronunciation.
+It may have been disseminated in the Middle East by Sephardi teachers after the expulsions from Spain and Portugal.
+According to Shlomo Morag, there is evidence of the use of the Babylonian pronunciation in Spain in the early Middle Ages, possibly brought there by teachers from Babylonia.

 The accepted rules of Hebrew grammar were laid down in medieval Spain by grammarians such as Judah ben David Hayyuj and Jonah ibn Janah and later restated in a modified form by the Kimhi family; the current Sephardic pronunciation largely reflects the system that it laid down.
 By then, the Tiberian notation was universally used though it was not always reflected in pronunciation.
 The Spanish grammarians accepted the rules laid down by the Tiberian Masoretes, with the following variations: